phrase/vue-i18n-phrase-in-context-editor/.github/ISSUE_TEMPLATE/bug_report.md

 version, browser, and operating system

 **Steps to reproduce the problem**
-Ideally, provide a working demo
+Ideally, provide a minimally reproducible example